backend-development/backend-development-textbook/source/nextjs.md

 We must set `output` to `export` to enable static site generations.

-For most Webserver for static pages we need to set `trailingSlash` to `true`.
+For static pages we need to set `trailingSlash` to `true` on most webservers.

-If the site will be hosted in a subfolder, for example at http://bjelline.pages.mediacube.at/statixnextjs/ we must configure this as the basepath:
+If the site will be hosted in a subfolder, for example at http://bjelline.pages.mediacube.at/statixnextjs/ we must configure this as the config value `basePath`:

 ```
 const nextConfig = {